 - Free trial VPN.
 Being able to test a VPN is really important because, as previously mentioned, its performance is influenced by many factors.
 In fact, testing your VPN is important anytime you go online, no matter if you’re with that provider for 10 years or 10 days.
 VPNs are software that software can have flaws.
 Keep this in mind… always!

 The best VPN for torrenting

 Just like there is the best football player, the best make-up artist, or the best cheesecake in town, there are a handful of great VPNs you can put your trust and your money in.
-I am saying money because you should avoid free VPNs by any means.
+I am saying money because you should avoid free VPNs by any means or lifetime subscriptions provided by shady services.
 Free services grant you no security and no assurance that your data is not sold to companies around the world.

 Here are my top picks when it comes to VPN for torrents:

-I am using ibVPN for a few years now, and this provider is constantly keeping me curious about what its next feature will be, what funny newsletter it will send, or what important piece of information it will publish on its blog. ibVPN provides apps for Windows, macOS, Android, and iOS, and their Windows app is one of the most complete VPNs for Windows I have ever seen.
+I am using ibVPN for a few years now, and this provider is constantly keeping me curious about what its next feature will be, what funny newsletter it will send, or what important piece of information it will publish on its blog. ibVPN provides VPN for Windows, VPN for macOS, VPN for Android, and iOS VPN, and their Windows app is one of the most complete VPNs for Windows I have ever seen.
 Moreover, ibVPN provides proxy add-ons with features like WebRTC leak protection.